tuyendang3006/Movie-Rating/README.md

 Display the information of this film

 ###
-React about this film: like, dislike, comment, add favourite movie list
+React about this film: rate film, comment, add favourite movie list

 ###
 Display favourite movie list